Home Page › Blog › How Can I Get My Dog to Be a Registered Service Dog?

 - Step 2 – Train your service dog

-A service dog must be individually trained to perform a task or job relating to a disability.
-Here is a link to various tasks a service dog can perform.
+A service dog must be individually trained to perform a task or job related to your disability.
+Here is a link to a training guide for service dogs.

 - Step 3 – Take a public access test